drug-design/course/docs/chapters/ligand-based-approaches.md

 ### The Design of a New EGF-R PTK Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-On the basis of the proposed pharmacophore model, a new series of selective EGF-R protein kinase inhibitors were designed: the pyrrolopyrimidine derivatives.
-4-(m-Bromophenylamino) pyrrolopyrimidine (IC<sub>50</sub> = 0.025 &Mu;M) is one of the most potent molecules in this series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/design-new-egf-r-ptk-inhibitor-ba8549f7'><i class='fa fa-play' aria-hidden='true'></i></button>On the basis of the proposed pharmacophore model, a new series of selective EGF-R protein kinase inhibitors were designed: the pyrrolopyrimidine derivatives.
+4-(m-Bromophenylamino) pyrrolopyrimidine (IC<sub>50</sub> = 0.025 &micro;M) is one of the most potent molecules in this series.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.